About the ARRISA-UK Study

 - Practices will be assisted for automated identification of asthma patients identified as being at the highest risk of having a severe event using information routinely recorded locally in the GP practice database.
 This may then be assessed and modified by practice staff to adjust the identification based on their knowledge of their patients.

-- The study runs from December 2014 through November 2018, with practice recruitment from mid 2015 through mid 2016, with 1 year of follow up of the intervention at the practices.
+- The study runs from December 2014 through July 2020, with practice recruitment and setup from mid 2015 through mid 2018, with 1 year of follow up of the intervention at the practices.

 - In addition to the use of anonymous routine data from the practices, some patients and staff from some of the practices will be invited to participate in interviews and focus groups to discuss the process of using the register and how it may affect asthma care at the surgery.